ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 - A good pull request (PR) should be for a single, specific change.
 The change should be explained using the template provided on GitHub.
 - Any new or modified code should have automated tests, especially if the way it works is at all complicated.
-- It is good `git` practice to create a new branch when starting work on a potential change.
+- It is good `git` practice to create a new branch when starting work on a potential change, `git checkout -b your-pr-branch`.
 - It is always a good idea to look at the "Files" view on GitHub after submitting your PR to verify that the changes look as expected.
 Generally, there should be no "extra" changes that are not related to the purpose of your PR like reformatting or re-aligning files.
 Such changes are best done in a separate PR just for that purpose.
 If you see something that looks out of place, you can make an edit to fix it and push a new commit to your PR.
 - Generally it is best to only use one pull request for each change, even if the initial code needs revision after review and feedback.
 Closing the initial pull request and opening a new one makes it more difficult to follow the history of the change, and it is much better to just update the existing PR in response to any feedback received.
 - To be accepted, a PR **must** pass the automated tests which are run using GitHub Actions.
 Sometimes the tests experience unrelated failures, we will be happy to help resolve these.
 Usually, when this happens we start a separate PR to resolve the failure, and once that is merged, your PR will need to be updated as per the next bullet point.